xuezzou/Vanderbilt-course-notes/Others/secure and private ai notes.md

     ``` -->
 - Encrypted Deep Learning in PyTorch
     - bring the whole model together without knowing each other
+        - one may own data, one own the model
 <!--     ```python3
     encrypted_model = model.fix_precision().share(alice, bob, crypto_provider=secure_worker)